I was thrilled to be one of ten top photographers across Texas invited

 I compiled all of these still-photo treasures into the Favret Night Sky movie

-which premiered at the Georgetown Photography Festival.
+which premiered at the Texas Photography Festival.

 PRESS PLAY below and watch the night come to life!